 To clear your DNS, simply open the command prompt and type in the following command:

 After clearing your cache and DNS, try refreshing the page to see if the problem has been resolved.
 If it’s still there, you can move on to the next method.

 3. Deactivate your plugins and theme

 If the 502 Bad Gateway error cropped up after installing a new theme or plugin, it’s possible that one of these programs could be the culprit.
 A poorly coded or incompatible plugin could cause a conflict that results in a server being slow or unable to communicate.

 To find out if this is the case, you’ll need to deactivate your plugins.
-If you still have access to your site, go to your admin dashboard and navigate to Plugins.
+If you still have access to your site, go to your WordPress admin area and navigate to Plugins.
 Then, select and deactivate any new plugins you’ve installed:

 Alternatively, you can deactivate all of your plugins at once to see if the issue resolves itself.
 If it does, you’ll have to reactivate your plugins one at a time in order to see which one is acting up.